stakkr-org/stakkr/docs/pages/plugin-development.rst

     Check the following link to have more info about how to build a plugin: https://github.com/click-contrib/click-plugins/tree/master/example

-Of course you can use any module included in marina during your developments (click, clint, marina.command, marina.docker, marina.package_utils, etc...).
+Of course you can use any module included in stakkr during your developments (click, clint, stakkr.command, stakkr.docker, stakkr.package_utils, etc...).

 Example